Undergraduate | CUR-CME104 | 2024

 - select appropriate forms of structural design that meet the best practice requirements.

-- Introduction to Basic Structural Principles
+- Introduction to Structures

-- Shape of Structural Components
+- Fundamentals of Structural Design

-- Pin Jointed Structures
+- Temporary Structures

 In this subject, students will be introduced to basic structural mechanics, geo-mechanics, and loadings on buildings.
 Students will develop an understanding of the design of foundations and basic structural elements.

 Please Note: If it’s your first time studying a Curtin University subject you’ll need to complete their compulsory ‘Academic Integrity Program’.
 It only takes two hours to complete online, and provides you with vital information about studying with Curtin University.
 The Academic Integrity Program is compulsory, so if it’s not completed your subject grades will be withheld.